 The release of 3D Secure 2.0, and more recently, the PSD2 directive in the EU, has raised many questions as to what influence each holds for digital transactions, e-commerce, and consumer authentication.
 Both are expected to have a major impact on global payments and come at a perfect time.
 This webinar highlights the latest developments in 3D Secure 2.0 and PSD2, the impact on consumer authentication, and recommendations for what issuers and merchants can do to prepare.

-Dive into RSA NetWitness Suite, and see why it's so exciting for analysts and security leaders, including:
+Dive into RSA NetWitness Platform, and see why it's so exciting for analysts and security leaders, including:

 - User interfaces built to help analysts respond to attacks

 - A non-siloed analytics engine to find attacks that could otherwise go undetected

 - Behavioral analytics and machine learning to automate the correlation of massive volumes of disparate data

 - Visibility across the enterprise – from the endpoint to the cloud